apibrac/refacto_python/README.md

     - "Conjured" items degrade in Quality twice as fast as normal items

-Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
-However, do not alter the properties existing in the User class as they are used on someone else's code (you can make the UpdateQuality method and Items property static if you like).
+Feel free to make any changes and add any new code as long as everything still works correctly.

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.